Happy 2nd blogversary, OysterBed7!

 What I have to offer this year is nothing like the juicy revelation of last anniversary when I shared my whole entire identity, including the identity of my husband, since we are halves of the same whole.

-I also shared 25 Random Blog thoughts last year at this time.
+I also shared 25 Random Blog thoughts last year.
 Revisiting my one year realizations, I’m relieved that some things have improved.

 Jealousy is not as much of a concern.

-Occasionally, the green dragon takes me by surprise and rears its judgemental head.
+Occasionally, the green dragon takes me by surprise and rears its judgmental head.

 “With Every Act of Love,” a song by Jason Gray has a line that strikes me hard.